PaulZC/Iridium_9603N_Solar_Beacon/LEARN.md

 The datasheet for the 9603N quotes: an average idle current of 34mA; and an average receive current of 39mA.

 For solar operation, we need to charge the capacitors at a higher current than 39mA, but keep the total current draw within what the solar panels can deliver.
-(Remember that the LTC3225 draws approximately _twice_ the chosen charge current.)
+(The LTC3225 has an efficiency of approximately 50% and hence draws approximately _twice_ the chosen charge current.)
 The 10F capacitors provide the majority of the higher current draw during the transmit cycle.

 For USB operation the super capacitor charge current can be set to 150mA and smaller (1F) super capacitors are adequate.